utsav0/daily-dev-tips/src/pages/posts/scss-mixins.md

 ## Pro-tip

-A really good pro-tip is to use Mixins for vendor prefixes!
+A good pro-tip is to use Mixins for vendor prefixes!
-It will safe you so much time for border-radius for example:
+It will save you so much time for border-radius, for example:

 ```css
 @mixin border-radius($amount) {